NDCLab/tfpca-tutorial/README.md

 George A. Buzzell, Ph.D - gbuzzell@fiu.edu

-Neural Dynamics of Control Laboratory Florida International University, Miami, Florida
+Neural Dynamics of Control Laboratory; Department of Psychology and the Center for Children and Families (CCF); Florida International University, Miami, Florida

 Yanbin Niu, MA  - yn2352@tc.columbia.edu

-Neural Dynamics of Control Laboratory Florida International University, Miami, Florida
+Neural Dynamics of Control Laboratory; Department of Psychology and the Center for Children and Families (CCF); Florida International University, Miami, Florida

 Edward Bernat, Ph.D. - ebernat@umd.edu